openBackhaul/Overview/README.md

 - [notifications](../../../notifications): Generic notifications

 ## Controller
-- [O1-Controller](../../../o1controller) : OpenDaylight based SDN Controller, which is used in the ONAP project
-- [SDN-R](../../../o1controller) : OpenDaylight based SDN Controller, which is used in the ONAP project
+- [Controller](../../../Controller) : OpenDaylight based SDN Controller as it is used at Telefonica Germany

 ## Applications
 - [ApplicationPattern](../../../ApplicationPattern) : Basic functions of REST applications